-WASHINGTON – Federal regulators are proposing new reporting requirements for public companies that operate mines, pull oil or gas out of the ground or use certain minerals from Africa in their products.
+WASHINGTON – Federal regulators on Wednesday proposed new reporting requirements for public companies that operate mines, pull oil or gas out of the ground or use certain minerals from Africa in their products.

 Public companies that operate mines would be required to provide information in periodic SEC reports on health and safety violations as well as any notices from the U.S. Labor Department indicating that a mine has a pattern of violating health or safety standards.

 Companies that produce oil, natural gas or minerals would be required to detail in an annual report all payments related to commercial development that were made to the U.S. or a foreign government.
 They would include taxes, royalties and licensing fees.

 The information would have to be provided in an interactive data format, with electronic tags.